isorna/dropcommander/docs/en/dfc/special-rules.md

 ### Motherships & Gates

 _The Shaltari deploy their ground forces in a very different way to other, less advanced races.
 Instead of risking their troops directly in a hazardous descent while physically present aboard dropships, they employ an interconnected web of teleport gates to transfer from a distant ship in orbit directly to the surface.
-That way, only the gate's crew are at risk on approach rather than the whole payload of warriors.
+That way, only the gate’s crew are at risk on approach rather than the whole payload of warriors.
 This fabulously advanced technology also brings with it the added benefit of being able to transfer forces on the ground between combat zones in the blink of an eye._

 _Motherships (which physically house the troops) provide the fulcrum of this technology while smaller Voidgates (the equivalent of Strike Carriers) and Gates (the equivalent of dropships) provide the point of entry to the battlefield.
 The latter is required as this technology requires a Gate to be physically present very near to the point of materialisation._